xdissent/django-debug-toolbar/README.rst

 - A list of settings in settings.py
 - Common HTTP headers
 - GET/POST/cookie/session variable display
-- Templates and context used, and their template paths
+- Templates and context used, and their template paths, with a link to edit
 - SQL queries including time to execute and links to EXPLAIN each query
 - List of signals, their args and receivers
 - Logging output via Python's built-in logging module
+- Firebug injection
+- HTML Validation
+- View profiling

 If you have ideas for other panels please let us know.